 Australian Skydive Licenses Explained

-What you are licensed to do with an A license:
+What you are licensed to do with an A licence:

 The Australian APF ‘A’ Licenses are also internationally recognised – therefore most sport skydiving drop zones will accept A-license skydivers.